axoflow/axosyslog-core-docs/content/shared/chunk/python-method-init.md

 ## init(self, options) method (optional)

-The {{% productparam "abbrev" %}} application initializes Python objects every time when it is started or reloaded.
+The {{% param "product.abbrev" %}} application initializes Python objects every time when it is started or reloaded.
 The `init` method is executed as part of the initialization.
 You can perform any initialization steps that are necessary for your source to work.

 {{% include-headless "wnt/warning-python-parser-deinit.md" %}}

-When this method returns with False, {{% productparam "abbrev" %}} does not start.
+When this method returns with False, {{% param "product.abbrev" %}} does not start.
 It can be used to check options and return False when they prevent the successful start of the source.

-`options`: This optional argument contains the contents of the `options()` parameter of the {{% productparam "abbrev" %}} configuration object as a Python dictionary.
+`options`: This optional argument contains the contents of the `options()` parameter of the {{% param "product.abbrev" %}} configuration object as a Python dictionary.